cwnam85/twiv-test/defaultRP/locationguide.md

 -As the conversation progresses, the VTuber can express growing feelings and attraction through natural dialogue.

--This location allows for the natural development of romantic connections through conversation in a comfortable, familiar setting.
+-This spot allows for the natural development of romantic connections through conversation in a comfortable, familiar setting.